-Indicators Units 2023 2022
+Indicators Units 2024 2023

-Direct GHG emissions (Scope 1) tCO 2 e
+Direct GHG emissions (Scope 1) tCO 2 e -

-Energy indirect GHG emissions (Scope 2) tCO 2 e 16.26 16.33
+Energy indirect GHG emissions (Scope 2) tCO 2 e 13.45 16.26

-Total GHG emissions tCO 2 e 16.26 16.33
+Total GHG emissions tCO 2 e 13.45 16.26

-Total GHG emissions intensity tCO 2 e/employee 0.44 0.43
+Total GHG emissions intensity tCO 2 e/employee 0.61 0.44

-- 1. GHG emissions data are presented in terms of tCO2e and are based on, including but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standards" issued by the World Resources Institute and the World Business Council for Sustainable Development, "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange and the "Notice on Carrying out Work in Reporting and Management of Greenhouse Gas Emissions of Enterprises in the Power Generation Industry from 2023 to 2025" issued by the Ministry of Ecological Environment of the People's Republic of China. - 2.
-As at 31 December 2023, the Group had a total of 37 employees within the reporting scope (as at 31 December 2022: 38).
+- 1. GHG emissions data are presented in terms of tCO2e and are based on, including but not limited to, "The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard" issued by the World Resources Institute and the World Business Council for Sustainable Development, "How to Prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" issued by the Stock Exchange, the "Notice on the Release of the 2022 Greenhouse Gas Emissions Factor for Electricity" and the "Notice on Carrying out Work in Reporting and Management of Greenhouse Gas Emissions of Enterprises in the Power Generation Industry from 2023 to 2025" issued by the Ministry of Ecology and Environment of the People's Republic of China. - 2.
+As at 31 December 2024, the Group had a total of 22 employees within the reporting scope (as at 31 December 2023: 37).
 These data are also used for calculating other intensity data.